 It might seem overwhelming to add yet another medium to your marketing strategy, but there are so many types of valuable content that companies can easily create in video format that there’s no excuse not to be experimenting with video.
-Videos that make great material for emails include customer testimonials, quick teasers for new products, how-tos, team announcements or messages from company leadership.
+Videos that make great material for emails include customer testimonials, quick teasers for new services, how-tos, team announcements or messages from company leadership.
 When deciding what kind of video content to create, remember that above all your videos should add value to the viewer.
 Otherwise, it turns into a wasted effort.

 Keep in mind a few things when adding video to your email marketing strategy.